CityCornerApartments/Documentations/descriptions/HouseRules.md

 Here are some additional rules that may be beneficial to include:

-18. It is the responsibility of guests to ensure the security of the apartment by properly locking all doors and windows when leaving the premises.
+15. It is the responsibility of guests to ensure the security of the apartment by properly locking all doors and windows when leaving the premises5
-19. Unauthorized subletting or transfer of the apartment to third parties is strictly prohibited.
+16. Unauthorized subletting or transfer of the apartment to third parties is strictly prohibited.
-21. The apartment should be left in a reasonably clean and tidy condition upon departure.
+17. The apartment should be left in a reasonably clean and tidy condition upon departure.
 Excessive cleaning required due to negligence may incur additional charges.
-23. Any violation of local laws or engaging in illegal activities within the apartment premises will result in immediate eviction and may be reported to the relevant authorities.
+18. Any violation of local laws or engaging in illegal activities within the apartment premises will result in immediate eviction and may be reported to the relevant authorities.
-24. Guests are encouraged to conserve energy by turning off lights, appliances, and air conditioning when not in use.
+19. Guests are encouraged to conserve energy by turning off lights, appliances, and air conditioning when not in use.
-26. The number of occupants should not exceed the maximum capacity stated in the booking agreement, unless otherwise approved by the owner.
+20. The number of occupants should not exceed the maximum capacity stated in the booking agreement, unless otherwise approved by the owner.
-27. Guests are responsible for their own insurance coverage, including personal liability and property insurance.
+21. Guests are responsible for their own insurance coverage, including personal liability and property insurance.
-28. The owner reserves the right to enter the apartment for necessary maintenance or inspection purposes with prior notice to the guests.
+22. The owner reserves the right to enter the apartment for necessary maintenance or inspection purposes with prior notice to the guests.
-29. Any changes to the reservation, including extending the stay or adding additional guests, should be communicated to the owner in advance and may be subject to additional fees.
+23. Any changes to the reservation, including extending the stay or adding additional guests, should be communicated to the owner in advance and may be subject to additional fees.
-30. By booking and staying in the apartment, guests acknowledge and agree to abide by all the house rules and terms and conditions set forth by the owner or property management.
+24. By booking and staying in the apartment, guests acknowledge and agree to abide by all the house rules and terms and conditions set forth by the owner or property management.